 I am a Postdoc researcher at the Department of Economics, University of Copenhagen, and member of the Center for Economic Behavior and Inequality (CEBI).
 I obtained my PhD in economics at Lund University in 2020.

-I am an applied microeconomist who uses field experiments, lab experiments, and theory to investigate issues related to education and behavioral economics.
-I am especially interested in studying how incentives, preferences, and beliefs can motivate people to invest in themselves, such as studying harder or pursuing an education.
-In a second strand of research, I study how social preferences and beliefs about others’ behavior influence moral decision-making.
+I am an applied microeconomist who uses field experiments, lab experiments, and theory to investigate issues related to education, health, and behavioral economics.
+I am especially interested in studying how incentives and reference points affect people's decision-making, such as studying harder or taking a COVID-19 vaccine.
+In a second strand of research, I study how heterogeneity in preferences can explain heterogeneity in behavior.

->

-> Here is my CV.
+Here is my CV.

 campos.mercade (at) gmail (dot) com | Department of Economics | University of Copenhagen